 Here are some ideas for ways that you can prepare your property to be on the market.
 If you are moving as a part of the process as well, there are a few things to consider about how to orchestrate everything.

-What is listed here is optional, but this list was created to highlight the easier, less expensive actions you can take, and informing you about the actions and upgrades which rarely offer a return on your time and financial investment.
+What is listed here is optional, but these ideas are designed to highlight the easier, less expensive actions you can take, and informing you about the projects and upgrades which rarely offer a return on your time and financial investment.

-In general, CONDITION MATTERS, Sellers often joke that their house never looks as good as it does for the photo shoot to list it for sale!
+Sellers often joke that their house never looks as good as it does for the photo shoot to list it for sale!
 The way to make your property stand out is to make it as clean, clutter-free, and well-maintained as possible.
 It’s also true that vacant properties show well, but staged properties sell better.
-As your listing agentS, we will happily walk through your house with you and create an optional list of ways to make your home more marketable.
+As your listing agent, we will happily walk through your house with you and create an optional list of ways to make your home more marketable.
 Read on for specific ideas about how you can get top dollar for your property.

 First, let’s go over the things that don’t actually make financial sense.
 Many remodels and renovations cost more than you can recoup during the sale, and simply aren’t worth it.

 According to Remodeling Magazine, who has been tracking the national average of cost and return on remodels prior to selling a home, the top offenders are: Bathroom and Kitchen remodels or additions, Primary (Master) Suite Additions, and Backyard Patios.
 Depending on the materials, these projects typically only offer about 50-60% return on your money.

 There are a few times when this general rule might not be true.
 For example, if the remodel might uncover and fix a major condition issue, such as water damage, an active leak, or some kind of other pest infestation.
 Another example is if you or someone you know can do the work for free or reduced cost.
 Still, it’s important to really weigh out the costs/benefits before starting any major projects.